probabilistic-numerics/probnum/README.md

 ```bash
 pip install git+https://github.com/probabilistic-numerics/probnum.git
 ```

+> Note: This package is currently work in progress, therefore interfaces are subject to change.

 ## Documentation and Examples
 For tips on getting started and how to use this package please refer to the